Before we begin, here is some general terminology that is important for understanding this article.

 After you have configured your messaging service you can see the configuration details.

-Carrier owners can invite their colleagues to the dashboard.
+Carrier owners can invite their team to the dashboard.

-The user will receive an email inviting them to the dashboard.
-Users with the owner role can manage other users, update their role and reset their 2FA.
+The team member will receive an email inviting him to use the dashboard.
+Team members with the

 Setting up a custom domain allows you to fully white-label Somleng and brand it for your company.
 This includes the branded dashboard, emails, Carrier API and Account API references.